 The District distinguishes between operating revenues and expenses from non-operating ones.
 Operating revenues and expenses result from providing services and producing and delivering goods in connection with the District's principal ongoing operations.
 The principal operating revenues of the District are charges to customers for water and miscellaneous fees.
-The District also recognizes as operating revenue the portion of the tap fees intended to recover the cost of connecting new customers to the system.
+The District also recognizes as operating revenue its general facility charges intended to recover the cost of connecting new customers to the system.
 Operating expenses for the district include the cost of sales and services, administrative expenses, and depreciation on capital assets.
 All revenues and expenses not meeting this definition are reported as non-operating revenues and expenses.